State service portal

 In the field of international carriage of passengers and goods by road, the Road Transport Directorate shall implement a single national policy and shall issue the necessary documents for the transport in question, ensuring a level playing field and support for international road transport operators.

 In order to be able to perform commercial carriage of goods and passengers outside the territory of Latvia, the merchant must first receive the following documents:

 In addition to the referred to documents, Latvian road hauliers for the performance of international carriage of goods must receive the permits for international road transport, if provided for by the bilateral agreement.
-Licences may beone- off (for transport between Latvia and the country concerned, in transit through the country concerned or between the country concerned and a third country), ormultilateral or ETMK (European Transport Ministerial Conference) authorisations issued under the quota system for transport undertakings established in a Member State of the ETMC for transport between the Member States of the ETMC and in transit through one or more Member States of the ETMC with vehicles registered in one of the Member States of the ETMC.
+Licences may be one- off (for transport between Latvia and the country concerned, in transit through the country or between the country concerned and a third country), or multilateral or ETMK (European Conference of Ministers of Transport) authorisations issued under the quota system for transport undertakings established in a Member State of the ETMC for transport between the Member States and in transit of the ETMK through one or more ETMC Member States with vehicles registered in one of the ETMC Member States.
 ETMK authorisations can be both annual and short-term (valid for 30 days).

-Merchants planning to transport passengers outside the territory of Latvia must receiveroute Permissionsthe regular international carriage of passengers, orjourney formsoccasional international transport of passengers.
+On the other hand, merchants who plan to transport passengers outside the territory of Latvia must obtain route permits for regular international carriage of passengers, or travel forms for occasional international carriage of passengers.

-Detailed information on documents required for international road transport, requirements for their receipt and prices is available at:Road transport departmentson the website.
+Detailed information on the documents necessary for international road transport, the requirements for their receipt and prices is available on the website of the Road Transport Directorate.

 Latvia has a number of organisations representing the interests of companies in negotiations with state institutions and can be divided into a number of levels: State-level players, regional associations (according to your territoriality in the region) and specific industry associations.